 - Do you currently have any hip or low back pain that may increase if you play golf?

+While it is tempting to start playing as soon as you get to the golf course, it is important to arrive early and begin with a good, quality warm up routine.
 Within an hour before your first tee shot, perform some exercises and stretches to warm up:

 1. Start with your core- it is extremely important that your deep abdominal muscles are working properly throughout your swing: